codewithPrasiddha/FE/README.md

-# auth_frontend
+# appointmentapp

-A new Flutter project.
+A new Flutter application.

 ## Getting Started